henrybear327/Codeforces/readme.md

         * A, B
     4. Round 315
         * A, B, C
+    5. Round 316
+        * A, B, C

 #Gym(Virtual participation)

 1. Acm Aamman Collegiate Programming Contest (3-star)
     * C, E, J, K

+# Notes

+1. Test for upper/lower bound input that's given by the problem statement.
+(Hacks may come from here!
+Ex: Round 316 Div2 problem B)

+2. Does the problem need a linear scan?
+Or just look at its left and right?
+(Round 316 Div2 problem C)